Danny646/practice_repository1/README.md

 # practice_repository1
-Practice with gi and github
+Practice with git and github

+Hi this is just a practice repository for this meda class